Lianxiali/multiDimAMR/README.md

 ```
 ### Usage

-add following lines to the contolDict:
+add the following lines to the contolDict:
 ```
 libs
 (